MichaelArmah/Unsupervised-Learning-Methods-for-Meta-Analysis/README.md

 ## Table of Contents

 ### Data Folder
+Contains an RDS file containing the McLouth data referenced in the "Unsupervised Learning for Meta Analysis: Identifying Factor Analysis and Clustering Methods for Exploratory Data Analysis and Prediction in Meta-Analysis" paper

 - The McLouth data set

 ### Functions
+Contains R scripts for the developed unsupervised learning functions.

 - MetaFAMD function
 - MetaMFA function
 - MetaPAM function